 He was one of my first ventures into computer portraiture.
 I had no choice but to create Him.
 He wouldn’t leave my mind.
 He was a tormenting fellow.
 He’d bite me nightly and I suffer daily for it.
 He was the awesome Vampire Lestat.
 Once I created Him, He no longer haunted my dreams.

 I was recently subbing in a fifth grade class.
 At lunchtime, I noticed a handful of lads with perplexed expressions staring at me.
 I approached the group to make sure everything was okay.
 One boy–the ring leader–studied me a moment before asking, “Miss A, are you a vampire?”

-Before I could respond he continued, “Why do you have such sharp black eyebrows, long black hair and pointy teeth?” (for the record, my incisors are a tad sharp-looking).
+Before I could respond he continued, “Why do you have such sharp black eyebrows, long black hair and pointy teeth?” (my incisors are a tad sharp-looking).

 I jokingly responded, “YES!”
-But, then quickly clarified, “Just kidding, boys,” when they started wrapping napkins around their jugulars.
-The last thing I needed was for a child to go home and say, “my sub was a vampire,” even if it was kinda funny.
+But, then quickly clarified, “Just kidding,” when they started wrapping napkins around their jugulars.
+The last thing I needed was for a child to go home and say, “my sub was a vampire.”

 Later, I contemplated what the fifth grader had asked me.
-I thought about the boys’ nervous little expressions–and I honestly wasn’t sure if I should be flattered or insulted.
+I thought about the boys’ nervous expressions–and I wasn’t sure if I should be flattered or insulted.